Ahhh… preschool photography. One of my favourite genres.

-Whether it’s Pre-School, Pre-K, Childcare or Nursery… just like ‘big-school’ they have special photos days when you send your kids in their cutest outfits, attempt to style their hair neater than usual, and hope for the best that they stay clean and tidy for when the photographer arrives!
+Whether it’s Pre-School, Pre-K, Kinder, Childcare or Nursery… just like ‘big-school’ they have special photos days when you send your kids in their cutest outfits and hope they stay clean for when the photographer arrives!

-When we think back to our own experiences of school ‘Photo Days’, we probably remember the formal backgrounds, and the stuffy lights.
+When we think back to our own experiences we probably remember formal backgrounds, stuffy lights and tight smiles.
 But NOW, well… just like many things, preschool photography has taken on a whole new life!

 We’re talking candid, adorable pictures of preschoolers at play, with natural smiles and lots of fun and colour.
 For us as photographers, this is a growing niche and potential area that we can specialise in to earn an income from our skills.

-What’s more, now and again a small person attaches him or herself to me because somehow in the space of a few hours I make an impression.
+What’s more, now and again a small person would attach themselves to me because somehow in the space of a few hours we make a connection.

 And when that happens, I smile like this…

 I didn’t go chasing a preschool photography job.
-In fact it wasn’t on my radar at all.
-My only involvement previously was my own kids having pre-school photos taken by someone else.
-Beyond that, the occupation was a mystery to me.
-So I only came to it when I fell into it.
+In fact it wasn’t on my radar at all, I only came to it when I fell into it.
 Well, technically I was dragged…

 Me: “Are you crazy?
 That sounds like a nightmare… you couldn’t pay me enough to do that… I’m not good enough… I could never pull that off…” etc, etc. Paraphrasing, but that was the essence of my response.